BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 2. What are some strategies to tailor your content to different audience types?

-a.
-Determine whether your audience is technical, semi-technical, or non-technical.
+- Determine whether your audience is technical, semi-technical, or non-technical.
-b.
-Adjust language and tone to match with the audience.
+- Adjust language and tone to match with the audience.
-c.
-Tailor the *depth* of the content
+- Tailor the *depth* of the content
-d.
-Use appropriate visual aids e.g screenshots, infographics, code snippets etc
+- Use appropriate visual aids such as screenshots, infographics, code snippets etc
-e.
-Structure your content for easy navigation by use of clear headings, bullets and formatting.
+- Structure your content for easy navigation by use of clear headings, bullets and formatting.
-f.
-Incorporate examples and scenarios.
+- Incorporate examples and scenarios.
-g.
-Always end with clear instructions or next steps.
+- Always end with clear instructions or next steps.

 ---

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

-a.
-Surveys and Questionnaires
+- Surveys and Questionnaires
-b.
-Interviews or Focus Groups
+- Interviews or Focus Groups
-c.
-Engage during presentation by asking questions that will help gauge the audience comprehension.
+- Engage during presentation by asking questions that will help gauge the audience comprehension.
-d.
-Review questions, feedback, or support tickets from the audience to identify common gaps in understanding.
+- Review questions, feedback, or support tickets from the audience to identify common gaps in understanding.
-e.
-Check metrics like time spent on pages or sections frequently revisited to gauge their interest.
+- Check metrics like time spent on pages or sections frequently revisited to gauge their interest.
-f.
-Including a short quiz or knowledge check at the beginning of the document or session.
+- Including a short quiz or knowledge check at the beginning of the document or session.
-g.
-Begin with a summary of the topic and progressively dive into details based on audience response.
+- Begin with a summary of the topic and progressively dive into details based on audience response.

 ---